Workplace wellness isn’t just about physical health, it is also characterized by a motivated, engaged and inspired workforce who do great work.

-- Tell them what needs to be done and let them figure out how to do it.
+- Tell employees what needs to be done and let them figure out how to do it.

 - Stop shooting down other people’s ideas.
 Instead coach them on thinking through ideas to improve on them, and following through, by taking action.

-- Collaborate with employees to overcome organizational constraints that deplete energy (eg: tracking down info needed to get work done, lack of managerial support, too many meetings, etc.)
+- Collaborate with employees to overcome organizational constraints that deplete energy (eg: tracking down info needed to get work done, too much red tape, too many meetings, etc.)